Cloud SQL for MySQL

 hex-blob

-is not a required flag when you are using a local MySQL server instance and themysql
+isn't a required flag when you're using a local MySQL server instance and themysql

-client, it is required if you want to import any databases with binary data into your Cloud SQL instance.
-For more information about importing data, see Importing Data.Not all MySQL options and parameters are enabled for editing as Cloud SQL flags.
+client, it's required if you want to import any databases with binary data into your Cloud SQL instance.
+To import data into your Cloud SQL instance, see importing using a dump file or importing using a CSV file.Not all MySQL options and parameters are enabled for editing as Cloud SQL flags.

 To request the addition of a configurable Cloud SQL flag, use the Cloud SQL Discussion group.

 InnoDB is the only supported storage engine.
-For help with converting tables from MyISAM to InnoDB, see the MySQL documentation.
+For help with converting tables from MyISAM to InnoDB, see Converting table to InnoDB in the MySQL documentation.

 Cloud SQL runs MySQL with a specific set of options.
 If an option might impact how your applications work, we note it here for your information.